Chooses the right things.

 An influence of the product owner

-The product owner thinks in multiple levels.
+The product owner thinks on multiple levels.
 These levels are considered very often in parallel time as the product owner should not be focused just on the current sprint.
-She must be prepared and prepare the future.
+She must be prepared and prepare for the future.
 More than the current sprint.

 The product owner works in multiple “timezones”.

-- In the current sprint, PO helps to solve risks, answer questions from the team and stakeholders and accepts requirements implemented by the team.
+- In the current sprint, PO helps to solve risks, answer questions from the team and stakeholders, and accept requirements implemented by the team.

 - In parallel, he provides details for requirements prepared for the next sprint with a project manager, UX designer, architects and some senior developers.
 With anybody who can be helpful to get requirements ready.